RamiJ3mli/Vision/README.md

 <img src="art/vision.png" />
 <br/>

-As ARCore will be heavily used in the near future for AR based apps, Vision as a sample app will be the demonstration of every feature and trick made possible by the ARCore library.
+As ARCore will be heavily used in the near future for AR based apps, Vision as a sample Android app will be the demonstration of every feature and trick made possible by the ARCore Android SDK.
 Detailed documentation will be provided as well.

 ## LICENSE